OpenDSA/OpenDSA/RST/en/Glossary.rst

       The set of possible outputs for a function.

    range query
-      Records are returned if their relevant key value falls with a specified range.
+      Returns all records whose relevant key value falls with a specified range.

    read/write head